ForbesLindesay/atdatabases/docs/lock.md

 export interface LocksByKey<TKey = string> {
   /**
-   * Aquire a lock, then call the function, and then release the
+   * Acquire a lock, then call the function, and then release the
    * lock.
 The lock is released if the function successfully returns
    * or if the function throws an error.
    */